Read in English

 Set them free and allow them to ask questions

 Develop a culture where employees seek diverse viewpoints and stay open and curious.
 Your organisation can benefit a lot from regular and timely brainstorming.
-Any individual has their own self-doubts and shyness, AND (brilliant) ideas.
+Any individual may have not only their own self-doubts and shyness BUT ALSO (brilliant) ideas.
 Brainstorming will make them understand that every one of them has their own field of expertise and their own way of thinking.
 This will also make them feel ‘important’ in the organisation’s context, thus increasing their bond towards the team and the organisation.
-Don’t you think this will boost their confidence?
+Don’t you think this will boost their confidence

 Note: Diversity, however, is a very broad area and it can help a lot more than merely fostering a culture of innovation.
 Refer the Diversity and Inclusion Toolkit prepared by the World University Service of Canada (WUSC) – Sri Lanka to know how you could build a great workplace for all.